-Projected future rates of mortality for insured lives are based on a proportion of the NZ97 tables.
+Projected future rates of mortality for insured lives are based on a proportion of New Zealand standard industry table, the NZ97.
 These are then adjusted by comparing the standard tables with the Group's own experience using geometric smoothing techniques or moving averages.
 Annuitant mortality is assumed to be a proportion of the PMA92 and PMF92 tables, adjusted for mortality improvements prior to and after the valuation date.

 Assumptions are reviewed based on annual experience studies.
-There have been no significant changes in assumed mortality since 30 June 2013.
+There have been reductions in mortality assumptions for some lines of business since 30 June 2014.